Second British Invasion: The Invasion

+On 4 May 1982, Duran Duran released their second single "Hungry Like the Wolf" from the group's second studio album, Rio.
+The song peaked at number five on the UK Top 40 chart in late June 1982, and its accompanying music video received frequent rotation on MTV by early July.
+Duran Duran's subsequent singles, "Save a Prayer" and "Rio", also did exceptionally well, peaking at number two and number nine on the UK Top 40 chart, respectively.
 On 3 July 1982, the Human League's "Don't You Want Me" started a three-week reign on top of the Billboard Hot 100.
-The song got considerable boost from MTV airplay and has been described by The Village Voice as "pretty unmistakably the moment the Second British Invasion, spurred by MTV, kicked off".
-"Tainted Love" by Soft Cell spent a record-breaking 43 weeks on the Hot 100.
+The song got considerable boost from MTV, and has been described by The Village Voice as "pretty unmistakably the moment the Second British Invasion, spurred by MTV, kicked off".
+"Tainted Love" by Soft Cell also spent a record-breaking 43 weeks on the Hot 100.

 The September 1982 arrival of MTV in the media capitals of New York City and Los Angeles led to widespread positive publicity for the new "video era".
-By the fall, "I Ran (So Far Away)" by A Flock of Seagulls, the first successful song that owed almost everything to video, had entered the Billboard Top Ten.
+By the fall, "I Ran (So Far Away)" by A Flock of Seagulls, the first successful song that owed almost everything to video, had entered the Billboard top ten.
 Duran Duran's glossy videos would come to symbolise the power of MTV.
 Billy Idol became an MTV staple with 1983's "White Wedding" and 1984's "Eyes Without a Face", and his second studio album Rebel Yell (1983) sold two million copies.
 Pop rock songs that topped the charts included Bonnie Tyler's "Total Eclipse of the Heart", John Waite's "Missing You", and Robert Palmer's "Addicted to Love".
 Spandau Ballet's ballad "True" became one of the most played songs in US history.
 Girl group Bananarama had hits with "Cruel Summer" and "Venus", the latter reaching number one.

-New Music became an umbrella term used by the music industry to describe young, mostly British, androgynous, and technologically oriented artists such as Culture Club and Eurythmics.
+New music became an umbrella term used by the music industry to describe young, mostly British, androgynous, and technologically oriented artists such as Culture Club and Eurythmics.
 Many of the Second Invasion artists started their careers in the punk era and desired to bring change to a wider audience, resulting in music that, while having no specific sound, was characterized by a risk-taking spirit within the context of pop music.
 Rock-oriented acts that knew how to use video, such as Def Leppard, Big Country and Simple Minds, became part of the new influx of music from Britain.